robintrayler/astroBayes_manuscript/README.md

 ## Manuscript Structure

 This manuscript is written in [`Pandoc`](https://pandoc.org) flavored markdown.
-Follow the instructions [here](https://pandoc.org/installing.html) to install `pandoc`.
+Follow the instructions [here](https://pandoc.org/installing.html) to install `Pandoc`.
 The manuscript also relies on the [`pandoc-crossref`](https://github.com/lierdakil/pandoc-crossref) filter to handle figure, table, and section numbering.

 The manuscript file, `manuscript.md` can be compiled into a nicely formatted PDF by running the following pandoc command.